Aliases for CTSC Gene

-The protein encoded by this gene, a member of the peptidase C1 family, is a lysosomal cysteine proteinase that appears to be a central coordinator for activation of many serine proteinases in immune/inflammatory cells.
-It is composed of a dimer of disulfide-linked heavy and light chains, both produced from a single protein precursor, and a residual portion of the propeptide acts as an intramolecular chaperone for the folding and stabilization of the mature enzyme.
+This gene encodes a member of the peptidase C1 family and lysosomal cysteine proteinase that appears to be a central coordinator for activation of many serine proteinases in cells of the immune system.
+Alternative splicing results in multiple transcript variants, at least one of which encodes a preproprotein that is proteolytically processed to generate heavy and light chains that form a disulfide-linked dimer.
+A portion of the propeptide acts as an intramolecular chaperone for the folding and stabilization of the mature enzyme.
 This enzyme requires chloride ions for activity and can degrade glucagon.
-Defects in the encoded protein have been shown to be a cause of Papillon-Lefevre syndrome, an autosomal recessive disorder characterized by palmoplantar keratosis and periodontitis.
-Multiple transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jul 2008]
+Defects in the encoded protein have been shown to be a cause of Papillon-Lefevre syndrome, an autosomal recessive disorder characterized by palmoplantar keratosis and periodontitis. [provided by RefSeq, Nov 2015]

 GeneCards Summary for CTSC Gene

 CTSC (Cathepsin C) is a Protein Coding gene.
-Diseases associated with CTSC include haim-munk syndrome and pleural empyema.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Lysosome.
-GO annotations related to this gene include identical protein binding and cysteine-type peptidase activity.
-An important paralog of this gene is CTSW.
+Diseases associated with CTSC include Papillon-Lefevre Syndrome and Haim-Munk Syndrome.
+Among its related pathways are Lysosome and Transport to the Golgi and subsequent modification.
+Gene Ontology (GO) annotations related to this gene include identical protein binding and cysteine-type peptidase activity.
+An important paralog of this gene is CTSB.